You have been waiting for this baby to come for a long time, and now it is finally here! What should you expect on the baby’s first day?

 What Do Babies Wear Right After Birth?

 Clothes must be comfortable, soft, and simple to care for.
 Tops with envelope necks, which are easier to get over your baby’s head, as well as stretchy jumpsuits that fasten at the front, are recommended.
 Jumpsuits with zippers can also make dressing your baby a quick and straightforward process.
-Cotton clothing is a good choice for the summer months.
+Cotton clothing is a good choice to protect your baby during the summer months.

 When Should a Mother Not Breastfeed?